Isabelgpils/fetch-rewards-exercise/README.md

 # README
-This is a user creation form built with Ruby on Rails and React.
+This is a form built with ReactJS and Ruby on Rails.

-### HTTP REQUEST
+### HTTP REQUESTS
 * Uses Axios to send a GET request to https://frontend-take-home.fetchrewards.com/form.
-This returns a JSON body with data to populate the 'occupations' and 'states' drop-down fields.
+This returns a JSON body with data to populate the 'occupations' and 'states' drop-down fields in the user form.

-* Uses Axios to send a PUT request to https://frontend-take-home.fetchrewards.com/form with the information entered into the creation form.
+* Uses Axios to send a POST request to https://frontend-take-home.fetchrewards.com/form with the information entered into the user form.

-### Database
+AND

-The data is then sent to the Rails database to populate the local database to be able to show some CRUD actions using the information.
+* An Axios POST request is sent to the Rails API to populate the user_forms database.
+This can then be used to perform CRUD actions.

 ### Front End
 * React 18.2.0
-* Axios 1.3.4
 * bootstrap 5.2.3
 * react-hook-form

 ### Back End
 * Ruby version 3.1.3
 * Rails version 7.0.4
+#### Gems
+* rack-cors
+* pg ~> 1.1

+### Middleware
-* esbuild
+* Axios 1.3.4